 - Go to Search, type cmd, and open the Command Prompt as Administrator.

-- Now, click Internet Connections, and go to Run the troubleshooter.
+- Now, click on the Run the troubleshooter button.

 - Follow further instructions, and let the wizard finish the process.

-- Type cmd in the Windows search bar, right-click on the Command Prompt and run it as an administrator.
+- Type cmd in the Windows search bar and right-click on the Command Prompt,

-- In the command line, copy paste these lines one by one and press Enter after each:
+- In the command line, copy and paste the commands below and press Enter after each: